-- 5.8 Applicants who fail the exam are provided with the ABC summary sheet and are not entitled to review examinations in whole or in part. - 5.9 Accommodation for special needs (e.g. dyslexia, colour blindness) may be considered based on the legal requirements of the province/territory.
-Verification of the special needs must be documented by a qualified professional (physician or licensed health care provider).
-A written policy shall be maintained outlining exam accommodation policies. - 5.10 Each certification authority shall provide a list of recommended exam study materials. - 5.11 Each jurisdiction's certification authority will notify ABC, within 24hrs (to be confirmed by ABC), as required under the Testing Services Agreement of any breach of exam security (e.g. copying of the examination). - 5.12 Exam content shall not be shared in whole or in part at any time.
+- 5.7 Once an examinee has written and failed an exam a minimum of four month waiting period is required before he/she may write the next exam.
+An applicant may attempt to write an exam three times (initial and two re-tries).
+If the applicant is unable to pass on the third attempt he/she must complete training to the satisfaction of the certification authority before being allowed to write a fourth or subsequent times. - 5.8 Applicants who fail the exam are provided with the ABC summary sheet and are not entitled to review examinations in whole or in part. - Accommodation for special needs (e.g. dyslexia, colour blindness) may be considered based on the legal requirements of the province/territory.
+Verification of the special needs must be documented by a qualified professional.
+A written policy shall be maintained outlining exam accommodation policies. - 5.10 Each certification authority shall post a list of recommended exam study materials. - 5.11 Each jurisdiction's certification authority will notify all provinces and territories along with ABC as required under the Testing Services Agreement of any breach of exam security (e.g. copying of the examination).